StepanBlaha/Clip-2-Prompt/README.md

 # Clip-2-Prompt
-Tool for copying text to file without having to paste it
+Easy to use tool for when you need a bit of help...<br>
+Make secret ai calls, translate and summarize copied text or just copy clipboard straight to a file.<br>

 ## Functions
 - Copy mode - copy straight to file without pasting